I'm Alive (Tommy James and the Shondells song): Don Fardon version

 English singer Don Fardon released a cover as a single also in 1969.
 His recording has been featured in a UK television advertisement for Five Alive fruit drinks, and a Dutch Vodafone commercial.

 On the back of the success of the latter, "I'm Alive" was reissued in the Netherlands and in March 2011 it reached the Top 20 of the Dutch singles chart.
 Don Fardon's version has been remixed and released as a single by English DJ Ashley Beedle.

 Other versions

-In 1975, Swedish band Blue Swede recorded a mash-up which combined verses of I'm Alive with others borrowed from Hush, by Deep Purple.
-The song was also recorded by Tom Jones.
-The track appeared on his 2008 album 24 Hours.
+In 1975, Swedish band Blue Swede recorded a mash-up which combined verses of "I'm Alive" with others borrowed from "Hush", by Deep Purple.
+The song was also recorded by Tom Jones, appearing on his 2008 album 24 Hours.

-Canadian garage-punk band, UIC, from Toronto, Ontario, recorded their version of I'm Alive on their 1986 album Our Garage.
+Canadian garage-punk band, UIC, from Toronto, Ontario, recorded their version of "I'm Alive" on their 1986 album Our Garage.